 The text for subsection 2/1.8/3.4 and its subsections was discussed and agreed as shown in clean text.
 Noting that contribution 5B/486 rev 1 which is discussing the status of secondary allocations in respect of WRC agenda items would only be introduced and discussed at the last Plenary of WP 5B at the Marc/April 2022 meeting, a placeholder was inserted in subsections 2/1.8/3.4 and 2/1.8/3.4.2 to consider if and how the outcome of that discussion would have an impact on agenda item 1.8.
 For the same reason, two sentences of subsection 2/1.8/3.4.2 were placed in square brackets.
 In subsection 2/1.8/3.4.2, there is also an editor’s note to remind that there is a need to add text addressing limits and provisions in respect of controlling interference from transmitting UA CNPC Earth stations into receiving terrestrial stations.

 There was no time to discuss sections 2/1.8/4 and 2/1.8/5 and no agreement should thus be assumed on the text in these sections.
-It is also noted that these sections would need to be significantly further developed to be completed at the July 2022 meeting of WP 5B.
+It is also noted that these sections would need to be significantly further developed to be completed at the July 2022 meeting of WP 5B.]

+[USA Note: The US notes that the above text is informational in nature and was intended to guide for further development of this document.]

 Attachment: 1

-ATTACHMENT

-Working document towards a draft CPM Report – Chapter 2 – WRC-23 agenda item 1.8

 CHAPTER 2

 Aeronautical and maritime issues